-Be it resolved that the Faculty of the Arts and Sciences recommends to the President and to the Board of Trustees of Drew University the conferral of degrees in upon all students who have successfully course completed their courses of study, and who have met all of the requirements for the degree of Bachelor of Arts, and those that have completed their courses of study toward degree programs under the jurisdiction of the Caspersen School of Graduate Studies as certified by the Office of the Registrar, and who have also met their financial obligations to the University, at the one hundred and fifty-first annual Commencement Ceremony of Drew University on Saturday, May 11, 2019.

-All those in favor All opposed Abstention #1 Minor changes are necessary in the University Faculty Handbook so that it is clear which sections pertain to tenure-track and tenured faculty and which to non-tenure track faculty.
+Be it resolved that the Faculty of the College of Liberal Arts recommends to the President and to the Board of Trustees of Drew University the conferral of degrees in course upon all students who have successfully completed their courses of study, and who have met all of the requirements for the degree of Bachelor of Arts, as certified by the Registrar, and who have also met their financial obligations to the University, at the one hundred and forty-ninth annual Commencement Ceremony of Drew University on Saturday, May 13, 2017. #1 Minor changes are necessary in the University Faculty Handbook so that it is clear which sections pertain to tenure-track and tenured faculty and which to non-tenure track faculty.